-To your first layer of cake, spread Elderflower Buttercream.
-A step I forgot about, oops, but you need to do when using cake fillings like this lemon curd, is to pipe a ring around that cake to not only hold the curd in place, but to help anchor your next cake layer.
-I will show this in the video demonstration I’m working on and will add to this post soon!
+To your first layer of cake, spread a layer of Elderflower Buttercream.
+Then pipe a ring around that cake to not only hold the curd in place, but to help anchor your next cake layer.

-So, this should have a piped outline around the cake sides that acts as a wall and an anchor.
+Then, this will have a piped outline around the cake sides that acts as a wall and an anchor.

 Then, add half of your lemon curd.
-As you can see, without that buttercream ring barrier, it will spill out and did cause my next layer to slide a little.
-I guess I was too excited about this cake that I flaked at this point!
+As you can see, without that buttercream ring barrier, it would spill out cause the next layer to slide a little.

 Then just repeat and decorate your cake as you like.
 I have read in various places that Meghan and Prince Harry are going with fresh flowers such as white roses for their cake.